 4. Community Partner’s use of Donated Food shall be related to its exempt purpose and solely to feed the ill, needy, or infants, as described in Section 170(e)(3) of the Internal Revenue Code.
 Community Partner shall not offer Donated Food for sale or barter in exchange for money, other properties, or services.

-5. Community Partner shall serve the product delivered by SHI only on the day that it is delivered (unless prior arrangements are made) and only in the designated and inspected group setting.
+5. Unless prior arrangements are made or the Donated Food is provided frozen and intended for later use, Community Partner shall serve the Donated Food only on the day that it is delivered by SHI and only in the designated and inspected group setting.
 Any heated leftovers must be discarded and cannot be reheated or taken out of the Community Partner’s facility.

-6. Community Partner shall maintain a current license for its kitchen from the county health department.
-If the kitchen is determined unusable at any time during the year by the county health department, Community Partner must notify Second Helpings within 24 hours.
+6. If Community Partner intends to heat and serve Donated Food, Community Partner shall maintain a current license for its kitchen from the county health department.
+If the kitchen is determined unusable at any time during the year by the county health department, Community Partner must notify SHI within 24 hours.

-7. Community Partner shall ensure that at least two staff members or volunteers have food safety training through a program that is recognized by the Indiana State Public Health Department and meets SHI’s food safety standards.
+7. Community Partner shall ensure that at least two staff members or volunteers have food safety training through a program that meets SHI’s food safety standards.
 At least one such staff member or volunteer must be present each time meals from SHI are served at the Community Partner.

-8. Community Partner shall meet food safety standards as set forth by the Marion County Public Health Department or its county health department and SHI.
-A qualified SHI staff member or volunteer will inspect Community Partner’s site at an initial site visit and then periodically thereafter.
+8. Community Partner shall meet food safety standards as set forth by its county health department and SHI.
+A qualified SHI staff member or volunteer will review Community Partner’s site at an initial site visit and then periodically thereafter to ensure proper food safety procedures are being met.

-9. When SHI learns that a food product has been recalled in the marketplace, SHI will promptly remove the recalled product, if any, from its inventory.
+9. At such time that SHI receives notice of a food product recall, SHI will promptly remove the recalled product, if any, from its inventory.
 Community Partner shall also be responsible for keeping informed on food recalls and removing any recalled product from its inventory.

-11. Community Partner shall provide delivery instructions (including how the delivery driver is to notify the Community Partner of his/her arrival, i.e., doorbell locations, buzzers) to SHI prior to the first scheduled delivery.
+11. Community Partner shall provide delivery instructions (including how the delivery driver is to notify the Community Partner of their arrival, i.e., doorbell locations, buzzers) to SHI prior to the first scheduled delivery.

-12. In the event that Community Partner desires to suspend or cancel delivery of Donated Food, Partner Agency shall notify the Director of Partner Relations or, if unavailable, the Partner Relations Coordinator, of the desired suspension or cancellation of delivery of Donated Food at least five (5) business days before the scheduled delivery date.
+12. In the event that Community Partner desires to suspend or cancel delivery of Donated Food, Community Partner shall notify SHI’s Director of Partner Relations or, if unavailable, Partner Relations Coordinator, of the desired suspension or cancellation of delivery of Donated Food at least five (5) business days before the scheduled delivery date.
 This notification shall be made by phone or e-mail (with confirmation of receipt).
 Failure to timely notify the Director of Partner Relations or the Partner Relations Coordinator of the desired suspension or cancellation of delivery of Donated Food may result in the suspension of all food donations by SHI for a period of one week.
-If Community Partner fails to notify the Director of Partner Relations or the Partner Relations Coordinator of a desired suspension or cancellation more than three (3) times, SHI reserves the right to discontinue all food donations and terminate this Agreement.
+If Community Partner fails to notify the Director of Partner Relations or the Partner Relations Coordinator of a desired suspension or cancellation more than three (3) times, SHI reserves the right to terminate this Agreement.

 13. Community Partner, on behalf of itself and on behalf of its affiliates, related entities, officers, directors, employees, representatives, volunteers, or agents (“Releasing Parties”) releases and forever discharges SHI and the Donors and each of their affiliates, related entities, officers, directors, employees, representatives, volunteers, or agents (“Released Parties”), from, and covenants not to sue for, any and all liability, claims, damages, injuries, losses, actions, suits, proceedings, expenses and attorney’s fees, that they may have or might have, known or unknown, related to, involving or arising out of the Donated Food and/or related to Community Partner’s activities in connection with this Agreement (“Released Claims”).
 This release applies even if the act or omission complained of was caused in whole or in part by the strict liability or negligence in any form of the Released Parties.
 Community Partner further agrees to indemnify, defend and otherwise hold harmless the Released Parties from and against all liabilities, claims, damages, injuries, losses, actions, suits, proceedings, expenses and attorney’s fees, or any obligation whatsoever (including without limitation court costs, costs of settlement, costs of enforcing any right to indemnification and costs of pursuing any insurance providers) arising out of, related to, or attributed to (i) Community Partner’s and/or any of its personnel’s, volunteers’ or representatives’, handling, storage, transportation, delivery, distribution, alteration, or use of the Donated Food; (ii) any actual or alleged bodily injury or illness to, or death of, any person, or any other damage or loss by whomsoever suffered, claimed to result in whole or in part from the Donated Food; (iii) any actual or alleged breach by Community Partner of any of the representations, warranties, obligations or agreements which have not been, or may not under applicable law, be disclaimed; (iv) any actual or alleged negligent act or omission, willful misconduct or culpable act or omission on the part of Community Partner; or (v) Community Partner’s failure to comply with applicable law.